Document management overview for projects and related objects

 Customers might have access to one of the following document storage capabilities:

-Only Adobe Enterprise storage.
+• Only Adobe cloud storage.
 The Storage Preferences area in System Preferences does not exist.

-Both Workfront Storage and Adobe Enterprise storage.
+• Both Workfront Storage and Adobe cloud storage.
 The Workfront administrator can choose between the following:

-Documents stored on objects in Workfront storage are managed differently than those stores in Adobe enterprise storage.
+Documents stored on objects in Workfront storage are managed differently than those stored in Adobe cloud storage.

-For more information, see Adobe enterprise storage overview.
+For more information, see Adobe cloud storage overview.

-The following sections document how document storage works for Workfront objects when both Workfront and Adobe enterprise storage options are in place.
+The following sections document how document storage works for Workfront objects when both Workfront and Adobe cloud storage options exist in the same environment.

 Document management for projects